A shipper’s guide to NMFC codes and freight classification

 -

-How to correctly classify your LTL shipment
+How to classify your LTL shipment under the new system